JoinMarket-Org/joinmarket/README.txt

 probably a good idea to have a debug.log where loads of information is dumped

 TODO
+for the !addrs command, firstly change its name since it also includes the utxo inputs secondly, the utxo list might be longer than can fit in an irc message, so create a !addrsparts or something command

+TODO
 code a gui where a human can see the state of the orderbook and easily choose orders to fill code a gui that easily explains to a human how they can choose a fee for their yield-generator.py both are important for market forces, since markets emerge from human decisions and actions